DeeptiMS3/Expense-Tracker/README.md

  # How To Use

  Step 1: Navigate to Income Page and Add your source of income.
-Now the source is made availble in the dropdown.
+Now the source is made available in the dropdown.

  Step 2: Add your Amount of income and select the source of income from the dropdown menu.